ValeriaVG/valeriavg.dev/content/how-build-a-web-app-in-11-minutes-and-fall-in-love-with-sveltekit.md

 ## Creating API Route handlers

+> Update: adjusted Svelte Kit API to that of v1.0.0-next.259

 To create a handler for `POST /signup` all we need to do is create a `signup.ts` (or `.js`, if you prefer) file in routes, exporting a `post` function.
 Simple, right?

 But first, we need a couple of handy dependencies: [uuid](https://www.npmjs.com/package/uuid) to generate unique user ID's and tokens and [bcrypt](https://www.npmjs.com/package/bcrypt) to hash passwords: